-4.1 Schematic Description of the SC-TDC-1000 S Devices
+4.1 Schematic Description

-The design of the SC-TDC-1000 S series combines the excellent performance of the GPX TDC chip with a high speed USB interface.
+The design of the SC-TDC-1000 D series combines the excellent performance of the GPX TDC chip with a high speed USB interface.

 A field programmable gate array (FPGA) enables comfortable setups and a variable data stream handling from the TDC via USB.